Mexico accuses Carolina Herrera of cultural appropriation

 This photo provided by Griffin Marketing and Public Relations and Carolina Herrera shows a model posing for the Carolina Herrera Resort Collection 2020.
 The Mexican government accused this week the fashion house Carolina Herrera of cultural appropriation because it incorporated Mexican indigenous elements and embroidery in one of its collections.
 The fashion house responded Wednesday that it only wanted to pay tribute to the richness of Mexican culture.( Carolina Herrera via AP)

-The Mexican government has accused the New York-based fashion house Carolina Herrera of cultural appropriation in its Resort Collection 2020.
+The Mexican government has accused the New York-based fashion house Carolina Herrera of cultural appropriation in its Resort 2020 collection.

 Continue Reading Below